-Death decides to take a holiday from his usual business to see what it is like to be a mortal.
-Posing as Prince Sirki, he spends 3 days with Duke Lambert and his guests at his dukal estate.
-Several of the women are attracted to the mysterious prince, but shy away from him when they sense his true nature.
-But Grazia, the beautiful young woman whom the Duke thought was to marry his son, loves him even when she knows who he is.Written by
+Death (Frederic March) decides to take a holiday from his usual business to see what it is like to be a mortal.
+Posing as Prince Sirki, he spends three days with Duke Lambert (Sir Guy Standing) and his guests at his dukal estate.
+Several of the women are attracted to the mysterious Prince, but shy away from him when they sense his true nature.
+But Grazia (Evelyn Venable), the beautiful young woman who the Duke thought was to marry his son, loves him, even when she knows who he is.Written by

 John Oswalt <email@example.com>